 In less than three days, the wife ran screaming from the house.
 “The cow switches her tail and gets it in the food, she takes up so much space in the house, she’s noisy with her mooing.
 The pigs are worse than they were before, noisily running around in circles chasing each other and the children and eating everything in sight!
 The chickens are roosting in the rafters, laying eggs all over the place, pecking around on the floor under our feet.
 Go now, and talk to the wise man and tell him that none of his ideas are working.
 What else can we do? ”

-Again, the poor farmer trudged more wearily up the mountain and with much anxiety repeated what his wife had said.
+Again, the poor farmer dragged himself wearily up the mountain and with much anxiety repeated what his wife had said.
 The wise man, thought for a moment and said, “Now go home and remove all the animals from your home.
 See what happens.”

 The farmer relayed the message and the words were hardly out of his mouth than the animals were sent scurrying out of the house.
 The next two days the whole family worked together to clean the house.
 They cleared out the chicken nests, swept the floor, washed the tables and chairs and windows and dishes.
 Together they invested a lot of time and energy to reclaim their home.